Euphorbia lactea [yoo-FOR-bee-uh, lak-TAY-uh] is a shrub with succulent branches reaching up to 16’ feet.

 - If the top several inches of the soil is dry, the plant needs water.

-- Water deeply but don’t allow the roots to sit in soaked soil.
+- Water deeply, but don’t allow the roots to sit in soaked soil.

 - If the water doesn’t drain well, add organic matter or peat moss to the existing soil.

 During the winter, it may not need watering at all.
+Moreover, it tolerates low humidity.

 The typical recommendation is to water it thoroughly after bringing it indoors and then wait until the spring to resume watering.

-Use the diluted fertilizer at 1/2 strength once per month during the spring and summer.
+Fertilizer is only needed for poor soil.
+Use a diluted fertilizer at 1/2 strength once per month during the spring and summer.

 Soil and Transplanting